 Surprisingly, you might even see errors in here that don't make sense – probably down to solicitors and rent review surveyors not getting a clear understanding at the outset.

 A typical example of this is assuming a figure from July for a rent review in June.
-This means you will have to wait until at least August or September until this data is available to then calculate and backdate to June.
+Unfortunately, this means you will have to wait until at least August or September until this data is available to calculate and backdate to June.

 3. How to Do the Rent Calculation

-You then come to the challenge of these RPI index-linked rent reviews and how does it work.
+You then come to the challenge of these RPI index-linked rent reviews and how it works.

-In short, follow the formula and rent review calculation in the lease, but very carefully.
+In short, follow the lease's formula and rent review calculation, but very carefully.